-Saints battle to hard-fought win at Huddersfield
+St Helens earn hard-fought win at Huddersfield

 After Ashton Goulding's try cancelled out Jon Bennison's opener for leaders Saints, it was 8-8 at the break.

-But Mark Percival, Joe Batchelor and Jonny Lomax crossed, with four Tommy Makinson kicks, to send Saints clear.
+But Mark Percival, Joe Batchelor and Jonny Lomax crossed with Tommy Makinson adding four kicks to seal Saints' win.

 Tui Lolohea kept the Giants in it with an interception try, but Oliver Russell could not add to two first-half kicks.